Meet Our Residents

 His other research interests include interventional modalities for treatment-resistant mood disorders.

 Why I chose UTH Psychiatry Research Track: I believe UTH provides the perfect balance between nurturing support and rigorous discipline in training the next generation of physician-scientists.
 Located in the Texas Medical Center, the opportunities for collaboration are unparalleled, and the support of the program leadership validated my decision.
-The diversity of backgrounds in our program provides us with a unique opportunity for culturally informed innovation and science.
+The range of experiences in our program offers a valuable foundation for innovative thinking and scientific advancement.